Send Feedback

 .kurl.register

-This API accepts a 4 item list.
-The elements in this list as defined below:
+This API accepts a 4-item list.
+The elements of this list are defined below:

 Name Type Description Required Default